The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

-During the emergency period, the government has said that you should only leave your home, and drive if necessary, if you have a reasonable excuse.
-Reasonable excuses include:
+During the emergency period, the government originally said that you should only leave your home, and drive if necessary, if you have a reasonable excuse.
+Reasonable excuses included:

 - For medical reasons, to provide care, or to help vulnerable people

 - Travelling to and from work, but only when you cannot work from home

 - To shop for basic necessities such as food.
 The government advises to do this as infrequently as you can, and use delivery services instead if possible.

 The rules on leaving the house, and driving, are gradually being eased, but the precise rules depend on which country in the UK you live in.

 Regardless of where you live, you must not travel in a private vehicle with someone outside of your household.